micheledexter/Demos/5Week/notes.md

 - [How do StringBuilder and StringBuffer compare to String?
 To each other?](#how-do-stringbuilder-and-stringbuffer-compare-to-string-to-each-other)

 #### What are Strings?
 Are they Objects?
+- Strings are objects with some very strange qualities
+  - Strings have the String Pool, for example, which is all sorts of strange

 #### How does the String Pool work?
+- The String Pool works in mysterious ways...
+But basically, GENERALLY, when a string is created, it goes into the pool
+  - UNLESS it's already been created, in which case the variable points to the existing string in the pool
+    - But if the string is called with `new String();`, then it doesn't go into the pool
+      - Although it can go into the pool by using the `.intern()` method
+        - That means it will follow the string pool rules and see if it's already in the pool again
+- It is a wonderfully confusing process that means if we are comparing strings, ALWAYS use `.equals()`

 #### Do I use == or .equals with Strings?
 Why?
+- `.equals()` because even though there's a fairly good chance it will resolve correctly, there's still a small chance that it will resolve incorrectly when using `==`

 #### How do StringBuilder and StringBuffer compare to String?
 To each other?
+- StringBuilder and StringBuffer are both ways for us to create strings without constantly creating new strings when we have to concatenate multiple strings together
+  - Concatenating strings actually results in a new string for each concatenation
+- StringBuilder is multithreaded, and StringBuffer is not, but it's also outdated and shouldn't be used anymore.

 ## Object Super Class, Exceptions, and Reflections
 - [Object Super Class](#object-super-class)